 I’m definitely a work in progress, but I’m not giving up.
 Jesus asks me to love.
 Exploding at my husband (or anyone) is definitely not spreading God’s love.

 Own Your Junk

-A true Christian’s goal is to please the Father, not try to get away with the least effort possible.
+A true Christian’s goal is to please the Father according to His will and do good works, not try to get away with the least effort possible.

 Becoming a Better Christian

 The process of being a good Christian and growing to become a better Christian is simple in concept, but challenging in practice.

 The good news is if you keep taking small steps forward, your reward will be an amazing relationship with Jesus.

 So, let’s go ahead and get your new life started!

 Step 1 – Get to Know Jesus

 Read the New Testament Gospels.
 Decide to live your life following Jesus’ example.
 He spells out the requirements for living a life pleasing to God in the Gospels.
 You might find my free Seeking Jesus Planners helpful for getting to know Him on a deeper level.